twiby/twibint/README.md

 number of bits.
 Uses `rand` crate as a dependency.
 - `pyo3`: Only used to generate python bindings, it's only meant to be used indirectly via the `pip install .` command.
+- `unsafe`: Enables accelerations that use unsafe Rust.
+Enabled by default.
+Disabled via the flag `--no-default-features` for pure safe Rust (compile time enforced).

 ## Install as a Python package